Optics series, lecture — II

-In our Lecture-I we discussed the phenomena of aberrations that arise because of a discrepancy of a first order theory and the 3rd order theory as depicted by the Maclaurin series; where we saw that first order theory represents the so called paraxial optical systems.
+In our last lecture in this series we discussed the phenomena of aberrations that arise because of a discrepancy of the first order theory and the third order theory as depicted by the Maclaurin series, where we saw that first order theory represents the so called paraxial optical systems.

-Please have a look of the linked article to get a basic view of the ground on which we are discussing this topic.
+You might want to have a look at lecture — I, linked above, to get a basic view of the ground on which we are discussing this topic.
 At-least going half-way through the lecture and stopping short of the derivation will do well.

 The chromatic aberrations were dealt in greater detail — eg the derivations pertained to the chromatic aberrations.
 We did so because the chromatic aberrations are simple to understand.